alen6516/doc/prot/tcp.md

     * S: 0x02 SYN
         * tell the other I am ready for transmission
-        * must not ON together with FIN
+        * must not be ON together with FIN

     * F: 0x01 FIN
         * tell the other side I have sent all data